University of South Australia

-Notable alumni of the university include the incumbent foreign affairs minister Penny Wong, the Human Rights Watch director Tirana Hassan, the founding editor-in-chief of Vogue China Angelica Cheung, former state premier Steven Marshall and retired politician Christopher Pyne.
-It also manages several museums and exhibitions in a range of fields, including the Samstag Museum and Adelaide Planetarium, and is a part of the state's space and defence industry.
+Notable alumni of the university include the incumbent foreign affairs minister Penny Wong; Human Rights Watch director Tirana Hassan; founding editor-in-chief of Vogue China Angelica Cheung; former state premier Steven Marshall; and retired politician Christopher Pyne.
+UniSA also managed several museums and exhibitions in a range of fields, including the Samstag Museum and Adelaide Planetarium, and formed part of the state's space and defence industry.

 History

 The University of South Australia was formed in 1991 following by the merger between the South Australian Institute of Technology with three campuses belonging to the South Australian College of Advanced Education.